 Millard Falls is another gorgeous waterfall in southern California.
 This unique fall features a large boulder at the top and two water streams that make a pool below.

 An easy hike from the trailhead, the path will lead you to a breathtaking 50-foot double cascade.
 This mile-round hike is perfect for families looking for a short outdoor experience.
 Crossing waterways to get there only adds to the fun.
 Those interested can extend this journey to Dawn Mine above the falls.
-This tail is about three miles.
+This tail is about three miles long.

 You have to buy an adventure pass for parking beforehand.
 It will cost you $5 for a day and $30 for a year.
 If you’re a frequent hiker, go for the annual pass.
 It will save you a couple of bucks in the long run.
 Tent camping is available at Millard Trail Camp.
 This is the point from where you will start hiking to Millard Falls or Dawn Mine.